 Applicants for the Master of Theological Studies degree program must have a minimum AGPA of 2.5 (C+ / B-) in their bachelor’s degree.

-Applicants who do not meet these standards may apply to the Certificate of Theological Studies program.
+Applicants who do not meet these standards or are mature students may apply to the Certificate of Theological Studies program.
 Students who successfully complete the certificate may be eligible to enter a master’s degree program.

 Students desiring to transfer into Heritage Theological Seminary from another seminary must arrange for a complete, official transcript to be sent from each post-secondary school previously attended.
-These transcripts must be sent directly to the Admissions Assistant, Heritage Theological Seminary, 175 Holiday Inn Drive, Cambridge, Ontario, Canada, N3C 3T2.
+These transcripts must be sent directly to the Assistant Registrar – Seminary, Heritage Theological Seminary, 175 Holiday Inn Drive, Cambridge, Ontario, Canada, N3C 3T2.